lizzybrooks/CommunityComputing/commandLine.md

 ```

-There some other voices available (but they are limited).
-You can find them at System Preferences --> Accessibility --> Speech.
+There some [other voices available (but they are limited)](https://gohgarry.wordpress.com/2010/01/16/fun-with-mac-say-command/).
+May need to enable them at System Preferences --> Accessibility --> Speech.
 Specify them like this:

 ```
 say -v Karen hello